 Most of the artworks in Black and Blue were shown at Boxheart Gallery in Pittsburgh in spring of 2017.
 Here's a quote from the gallery's press release for the show: "January 2017 exploded into being.
 It bombarded everyone and everything with chaos, and revealed an apparently universal contempt.
 On all sides feelings of being battered followed, and Barritt found herself wanting to escape this hostile world.
 Her desire to flee manifested into artistic depictions of looming threats, but it also found refuge in improbable, far away lands.
 The need for safety morphed into drawings of unlikely protectors and guardians.
 Black and blue are the colors darkness, of bruises, and of sadness, but they are also the colors of strength and open sky.
 Barritt's series Black and Blue expresses her feelings of uncertainty and apprehension, but it also embodies a belief in our collective ability to persevere, and eventually find balance."

 The Explorer depicts my visions of the denizens, landscapes and wonders encountered through quests and discovery, both factual and fanciful.

 Lost Empire examines the chaotic and unpredictable nature of the environment as it evolves through a process of transformation and dissolution.
-2013 - 2016

-I was born in Carlton, Minnesota and received a BA in Art from Macalester College.
+I grew up in Carlton, Minnesota and received a BA in Art from Macalester College.
 I have shown my work nationally, including exhibitions at Box Heart Gallery (Pittsburgh, Pennsylvania), Site:Brooklyn (Brooklyn, New York), Dab Art (Ventura, California) and the Alexandria Museum (Alexandria, Louisiana).
 In 2014 I was selected as one of the first Visual Artists in Residence with the University of Michigan Musical Society.
 I live and work in Ann Arbor, Michigan.

 Private Drawing Lessons